ctfpilot/ctfp/README.md

 > Changing node sizes can lead to temporary disruption of workloads.
 > Always ensure that you have backups of critical data before making changes to the cluster configuration.

-Changes to the `scale_type` will only affect new nodes being created, and will not resize existing nodes, as the deployment of these nodes are done as resources are needed.
+Changes to the `scale_type` will only affect new nodes being created, and will not resize existing nodes, as the deployment of these nodes is done as resources are needed.

 You may need to manually intervene to resize existing nodes if required, or delete them, forcing the system to create new nodes with the updated sizes.
 However, this may lead to downtime for workloads running on the nodes being deleted.